Ichora builds machines that treat seeds using cold plasma which improves crops in nearly every metric.

 Seeds go in the ground and grow stronger, faster, and more drought-resistant.

-What started as a curiosity in a garage is now a working prototype.
-We built our first cold plasma generator for under $100 using accessible, off-the-shelf parts — and then we put it to work.
+What started in a garage out of curiosity is now a working prototype.
+We built our first cold plasma generator using accessible, off-the-shelf parts — and then we put it to work.

 We've since expanded to rice, corn, and beans, with more trials underway.
 We're currently building out the ambient-air version of the system.